Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Methods

 \subsection{Cognitive load}

-The perceived cognitive load was measured after each part of the survey, A and B. The following Cognitive Load test items were chosen, as suggested in \cite{Klepsch2017}:
+Perceived cognitive load was measured after each part of the survey (A and B).
+The following Cognitive Load test items were adopted from~\cite{Klepsch2017} to measure \acf{icl}, \acf{gcl}, and \acf{ecl}:

-\begin{description} \item[ICL question 1:] For the tasks of survey part A/B, many things needed to be kept in mind simultaneously. \item[ICL question 2:] The tasks of survey part A/B were very complex. \item[GCL question 1:] For the tasks of survey part A/B, I had to highly engage myself. \item[GCL question 2:] For the tasks of survey part A/B, I had to think intensively what things meant. \item[ECL question 1:] During the tasks of survey part A/B, it was exhausting to find the important information. \item[ECL question 2:] The design of the tasks of survey part A/B was very inconvenient for learning. \item[ECL question 3:] During the tasks of survey part A/B, it was difficult to recognize and link the crucial information. \end{description}
+\begin{description} \item[ICL question 1] For the tasks of survey part A/B, many things needed to be kept in mind simultaneously. \item[ICL question 2] The tasks of survey part A/B were very complex. \item[GCL question 1] For the tasks of survey part A/B, I had to highly engage myself. \item[GCL question 2] For the tasks of survey part A/B, I had to think intensively what things meant. \item[ECL question 1] During the tasks of survey part A/B, it was exhausting to find the important information. \item[ECL question 2] The design of the tasks of survey part A/B was very inconvenient for learning. \item[ECL question 3] During the tasks of survey part A/B, it was difficult to recognize and link the crucial information. \end{description}

-Possible answers were on a Likert scale from 0 (completely wrong to 6 - absolutely right.
+Responses were given on a Likert scale from 0 (completely wrong) to 6 (absolutely right).

-The naive questionnaire of \cite{Klepsch2017} was chosen to measure \acrshort{gcl}, because we concluded that the \acrshort{gcl} test items of the first iteration fit our use case of problem solving tasks better.
-Due to the limited effects of the naive \acrshort{gcl} items in \cite{Klepsch2017}, the \acrshort{gcl} measurement should be critically viewed.
-However, the items used measure the perceived mental effort of the participants (literally, the perceived level of cognitive engagement and the intensity of thinking), which is supposedly linked to \acrshort{gcl} \cite{deleeuw2008comparison}.
+We chose the naive version of the questionnaire from~\cite{Klepsch2017} to measure \ac{gcl}, as we concluded that these items fit our use case of problem-solving tasks more appropriately.
+However, given the limited effects observed for the naive \ac{gcl} items in~\cite{Klepsch2017}, the interpretation of \ac{gcl} should be viewed critically.
+The selected items target perceived mental effort -- specifically, cognitive engagement and intensity of thinking -- which are assumed to correlate with \ac{gcl}~\cite{deleeuw2008comparison}.